Updated April 21, 2023

 #1.
 Kurt Lewin’s Change Management Model

 Change is an important part of a career graph.
 If you want to improve your career, all you need to do is to understand this model by Kurt Lewin.
 To understand this model, you need to know 3 steps.
-But before going into the detailing of the change management model of Kurt Lewin, you need to identify one thing that you want to change your career.
-This thing can be for your individual need or for your team’s need.
+But before going into the detailing of the change management model of Kurt Lewin, you need to identify one thing that you want to change in your career.
+This thing can be for your individual need or your team’s need.

 #2.
 Management Models- Maslow’s Hierarchy of Needs

-Now how this management model is relevant to your career and business.
+Now how this management model is relevant to your career and business?
 Here are three key points –

 - You would be able to prioritize your career according to these needs.
 Yes, self-actualization is important.
-But a hungry belly cannot create master-pieces (yes, sometimes, but mostly not).
+But a hungry belly cannot create masterpieces (yes, sometimes, but mostly not).

 - You can constantly review where you are in your career by looking at Maslow’s hierarchy of needs management model and start from there.